jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 521 | 428 |
 | AISRec 2.003 (trial) @ Low Windows | 557 | 569 |

-For information, I performed seperate runs with AISRec and RTL-AIS as well.
+For completeness I performed seperate runs with AISRec and RTL-AIS as well.
 AISRec has some excellent sensitivity and is one of the most user friendly packages out there (https://sites.google.com/site/feverlaysoft/home).
 It is highly recommended.
-Unfortunately, and I believe it is again due to the USB ports on my laptop for Windows, I could not get it to run for newer versions which suggest that a higher sampling rate is used in the newer versions.
-RTL-AIS (https://github.com/dgiardini/rtl-ais) is a very efficient and elegant open source AIS receiver with minimal hardware requirements and is a pioneer for open source AIS software.
+Unfortunately, and I believe it is again due to the USB ports on my laptop for Windows, I could not get it to run for newer versions which suggest that a higher sampling rate is used in the newer versions of AISrec.
+RTL-AIS (https://github.com/dgiardini/rtl-ais) is a very efficient and elegant open source AIS receiver with minimal hardware requirements and is a pioneer in the field of open source AIS software.

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
 The other runs are provided for information purposes and cannot be compared as message density fluctuates over time.
-Nevertheless, these non-scientific conducted experiments suggest that the default model can perform better than the standard model and a higher sampling rate should be preferred over a lower rate where possible.
+Nevertheless, these non-scientifically conducted experiments suggest that 1) the default model can perform better than the standard model and 2) a higher sampling rate should be preferred over a lower rate where possible.

 Same results for a different set up.
 Location: The Hague residential area with RTL-SDR dongle and Shakespeare antenna with quite some blockage from surrounding buildings: